Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: A weakly bounded but not bounded class

 We are now ready to provide an example of a group together with a cohomology class which is weakly bounded but not bounded.
-As we will see, the class belongs to the cohomology of the group $G=H*_\gen{b}H$, given by the amalgamated free product of two copies of $H$, where we identify the two copies of the subgroup $\gen{b}$.
+The group we consider is $G=H*_\gen{b}H$, the amalgamated free product of two copies of $H$, where we identify the two copies of the subgroup $\gen{b}$.